bcmclean/parallel-programming/OpenMP-Exam.md

 - Default forces the programmer to specify the scope of each variable in a block

+### Atomic
+- Load-modify-store (updating single memory location) -> has restrictions

 ### Barriers
+- Used for threads synchronization
+- All threads must reach the barrier before any of them can proceed

+Two types of barriers:
+  - Implicit: automatically added
+  - Explicit: programmers add them

+`#pragma omp barrier`

 ### Nowait
+- If nowait is used, after 'single' for example, there is no synchronization
+- Using barriers is expensive because many threads will be idle, so you can reduce synchronization by using 'nowait'
+- Used to cancel implicit barriers at the end of pragma construct
+- `#pragma omp single nowait`
+- Of course, we only use this if there is no data dependency

 ### Sections